digggggg/Horiseon-Refactor/README.md

 ## Description

 Using WCAG 2.1 accessabilty guidelines I did a refactor on the website without changing the pages original look.
-I consolidated unecessary css, using semantic html, fixing the title tag, and adding alt images were done to improve the accessability to the website.
+Fixing the title tag, removing unecessary css, adding html, and adding alts to iamges were done to improve the accessability to the website.
 Vscode is the primary IDE I use in conjunction with Github to fix the issues quickly.

 ## Table of Contents